danielpeter/specfem3d_globe/12_changing_the_model.md

 Part of the file `model_s20rts.f90` is the subroutine `model_s20rts_broadcast`.
 The call to this routine takes argument` D3MM_V` and is used to once-and-for-all read in the databases related to S20RTS.
 If you replace the file `model_s20rts.f90` with your own implementation, you *must* provide a `model_s20rts_broadcast` routine, even if it does nothing.
 Model constants and variables read by the routine `model_s20rts_broadcast` are passed to the subroutine `read_model_s20rts` through the structure `D3MM_V.` An alternative mantle model should use the same construct.

 > **NOTE:** If you decide to create your own version of file `model_s20rts.f90`, you must add calls to `MPI_BCAST` in the subroutine `model_s20rts_broadcast` after the call to the `read_model_s20rts` subroutine that reads the isotropic mantle model once and for all in the mesher.
-This is done in order to read the (potentially large) model data files on the master node (which is the processor of rank 0 in our code) only and then send a copy to all the other nodes using an MPI broadcast, rather than using an implementation in which all the nodes would read the same model data files from a remotely-mounted home file system, which could create a bottleneck on the network in the case of a large number of nodes.
+This is done in order to read the (potentially large) model data files on the main node (which is the processor of rank 0 in our code) only and then send a copy to all the other nodes using an MPI broadcast, rather than using an implementation in which all the nodes would read the same model data files from a remotely-mounted home file system, which could create a bottleneck on the network in the case of a large number of nodes.
 For example, in the current call to that routine from `model_s20rts.f90,` we write:
 >
 >     ! the variables read are declared and stored in structure D3MM_V
 >       if(myrank == 0) call read_model_s20rts(D3MM_V)
 >
->     ! broadcast the information read on the master to the nodes
+>     ! broadcast the information read on the main node to all the nodes
 >       call MPI_BCAST(D3MM_V%dvs_a,(NK+1)*(NS+1)*(NS+1),MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)
 >       call MPI_BCAST(D3MM_V%dvs_b,(NK+1)*(NS+1)*(NS+1),MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)
 >       call MPI_BCAST(D3MM_V%dvp_a,(NK+1)*(NS+1)*(NS+1),MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)